maxim-saplin/test_popup_android/README.md

 Launching Flutter app on Android in a new popup window via `ACTION_PROCESS_TEXT` received from external app.
 The typical use case is selecting a word in browser (i.e. Chrome) and getting a list of shortcuts (i.e. Copy, Search) and few extra options (such us Translate):

+An alternative to picture-in-picture or overlay.

+Pros:
+ - Easier to implement
+ - Standard window controls (close, maximize)

+ Cons:
+ - Might not work on many devices
+ - Doesn't work on Android emulators

 # Enable multi-window free-form mode on Android emulator

 ```